andrewxhill/andrewxhill.github.io/_posts/2015-04-17-torque-unknown.markdown

 Given that they do a great job whipping tons of points into shape, they also have some cool uses even when you don't want to animate data.
 The reason is that the minimum necessary data is sent to the browser to render.
 Two key point are **minimum** and **sent to the browser**, those are the magic keywords to the web graphics secret societies.

 Why is that interesting for **static maps**?
-Because unlike tile based maps, you have the data right their to do cool things with in the browser!
+Because unlike tile based maps, you have the data right there to do cool things with in the browser!
 Here is how you do it.

 _For all my examples below, I'll use a dataset of tweets about McDonalds versus Burger King over a few day period.
 If you are doing this in the editor, before you apply the CartoCSS, you must select a Torque map from the CartoDB Editor's wizards._